josbyte/Blender-Ageira_Convex_Generator/README.md

 - Python libraries: trimesh, coacd, numpy (installed automatically if not present).

 > [!CAUTION]
-> !!
-You must install these packages on the python install that comes with Blender!!
+> You must install these packages on the python install that comes with Blender

 To do this, head to your blender installation, there in "python\bin" there should be a python.exe, if it doesn't not have a pip.exe, you must init it
 Download this file and put it next to that python.exe